This page contains Chapter 6 from

 Optimists like to proclaim that necessity is the mother of invention.
 As demand for resources increase, the free market encourages and rewards the innovations that answer these demands.

 There are five problems with this viewpoint.
 First, just because there is a strong demand for the answer to a shortage, it doesn’t follow that an answer will emerge.
 Vast numbers of people throughout history died, or had their lives horribly stunted, for want of better food or other resources.
 For these unfortunates, necessity was insufficient.

 Second, if an answer is to emerge, it may need the kind of patient long-term investment which the free market, by itself, is incapable to organise and deliver.
 Not every problem can be solved by the heroic efforts of dynamic, ambitious, optimistic technology startups.
 In these cases, entrepreneurial flair is insufficient, even when coupled with a burning necessity.

 Third, when answers do emerge, they may have deleterious side-effects.
 Foods that take away the pangs of hunger may lead to addiction, or obesity, or other health issues.
 Weed killers that allow crops to grow unimpeded may have adverse impact on local wildlife.
 Residue from these weed killers may accumulate in human bodies with longer-term consequences.
 In these cases, inventions can be double-edged swords.

 Fourth, it’s not in the interests of corporations to draw attention to the adverse side-effects of their biochemical innovations.
 To maintain high profits, these corporations are naturally inclined to employ people to divert attention away from risks, and to throw doubt on any scientific consensus which would question the safety or efficacy of their products.
 Consider Big Tobacco, assiduously creating confusion about the extent to which smoking might cause cancer.
 Consider Big Oil, assiduously creating confusion about the extent to which the burning of oil might cause global warming.
 It’s the same with Big Agrotech.
 In these cases, the double-edged nature of an invention is deliberately hidden or obscured.

 Fifth, these same corporations are motivated to publicise products and services which can be cleverly marketed as “healthy” and “desirable”, rather than products and services which are objectively healthy and desirable.
 In this case, it’s not necessity that is the mother of invention.
 Instead, it’s the profit motivation.
 To express it better: the necessity that drives the development and deployment of these solutions, is the perceived necessity of increased short-term profits, rather than the goal of increasing overall human flourishing.
 That variance in motivation can give rise to an outcome that is very different from the one expected.

 In praise of biochemical innovation

-Before raising more concerns about the misapplication of biochemical innovation, it’s important to recognise the enormous accomplishments and potential of this technology.
+Before raising more specific concerns about the misapplication of biochemical innovation, it’s important to recognise the enormous accomplishments and potential of this technology.

 In lists of all the remarkable inventions made throughout history, ranked in terms of how many people’s lives the various inventions saved, one breakthrough often stands alone at the top of the list.
 This is the Haber-Bosch process, in which a metal catalyst, high temperature, and high pressure, are used to cause atmospheric nitrogen to react with hydrogen to create ammonia (chemical formula NH3).